Pendo vs. WalkMe – Main Features and Price Comparison

 Userpilot’s pricing

 Unfortunately, it’s not possible to give a definitive recommendation for which tool is “best” overall.
-Pendo tends to beat WalkMe for most SaaS use cases, and Userpilot is a fantastic, affordable option for SaaS startups and SMEs.
+Pendo tends to beat WalkMe for most SaaS use cases, and Userpilot is a fantastic option for SaaS startups and SMEs that promises greater value for money.

 Does flexible, code-free onboarding software sound like a good fit for your company?
 If so, check out a Userpilot demo and get started today!